mhantkshir/Linear-Regression_Mobile-Price-Prediction/README.md

 ** Conclusion **

-- We have analyzed and understood the different features that can influence price of the mobile.
+- I have analyzed and understood the different features that can influence price of the mobile.

 - PPI, CPU Core, CPU Freq, Internal Memory, Rear_Cam & Front Cam is an important role in determining the price of the mobile.

-- We have also built a predictor to estimate the mobile price based on those influential features.
+- I have also built a predictor to estimate the mobile price based on those influential features.

 - The model performs decently as shown by our evaluation metrics.